 "We have had our Trotec laser engraver for a number of years now, and are pleased with the technology and useability of the machine.
 It is reliable and we like the fact that it only requires minimal maintenance."- Chris Macmorine - president of Macfab Manufacturing Inc. -

 Lasers have been used for many years to mark and engrave metal to achieve great results.
 Both soft metals like aluminum and hard metals like steel or hard alloys can be marked accurately, highly legibly and quickly using a laser engraving machine.
 Consistent, high quality results are guaranteed by using lasers for metal marking needs.
 Corrosion resistant markings by annealing on steel alloys offer many advantages for applications in business sectors such as medical technology and the automobile industry.
 Depending on your requirements metals can be engraved or marked.

 To achieve ablation, high powers and relatively slow and medium marking speeds are required.
 The lower the frequency, the higher the possible pulse energy.
-As a result the lowest possible frequency should be chosen for engraving.
-The brown colour that is left by the burned metal can be cleaned (see Polishing).
+That means the lowest possible frequency should be chosen for engraving.
+The brown color that is left by the burned metal can be cleaned (see Polishing).

-To anneal metal, it is important to only heat it instead of vaporising it.
+To anneal metal, it is important to only heat it instead of vaporizing it.
 This can be achieved by reducing the energy density of the laser impact on the steel.
-To do this, un-focus the laser beam to increase the spot size, as the same energy on a much bigger surface will reduce the energy density.
-Heating up metal takes time; slow marking speeds should be used.
+The best way to do so is to go out of focus to increase the laser spot size, as the same energy on a much bigger surface will reduce the energy density.
+Heating up metal takes time, therefore, slow marking speeds should be used.